m10x/Gw2ChatCodeBuddy/README.md

 You are just lazy and don't want to carry your LIs/LDs and KPs around with you and/or are too lazy to spam it? :smirk:

 Then Gw2ChatCodeBuddy is what you need.
-It calculates the Chat Code for a certain amount of LIs/LDs or KPs, copies it to the clipboard and emulates the key strokes "enter" and "left control" + "v" to post it.
+It calculates the Chat Code for a certain amount of LIs, LDs, KPs or other item chat codes, copies it to the clipboard and emulates the key strokes "enter" and "left control" + "v" to post it.
 You can assign different amounts of LIs/LDs or KPs to the Hotkeys F1-F11.

 I'm currently learning Python and i wanted to do a script which may be useful for some people. :)